An invoice and a purchase order are two different important documents between a business and a client.

-A purchase order is a purchase request from the buyer to the seller, whereas an invoice is a payment request from the seller to the buyer.
-The terms are sometimes used interchangeably by customers.
-Although purchase orders and invoices have many similarities, they are two separate documents with various purposes.
-The critical difference between PO and invoicehas been depicted in the form of an Infographic.
+A purchase order is an order a buyer places for the product, while an invoice is a bill a seller raises for payment of that particular product.
+Although purchase orders and invoices are quite similar in many ways, they are two distinct documents and serve completely different functions.
+The critical difference between PO and invoice has been depicted as an Infographic.
 Check the infographic below-

 This infographic has shown you the differences between an invoice and a purchase order.
 Invoice software should be what every business needs for invoicing procedures because it will make life easier!